rdpoor/mulib-vs-freertos/ReadMe.md

 You can see that the mulib version reduces the code size by over 56% and reduces the RAM requirements by 98% when compared to its FreeRTOS counterpart.

+## A bit more about mulib

+mulib is a _framework_, that is, a collection of modules designed specifically for resource-constrained environments.
+Though it includes all the things you need to write multi-threaded, real-time applications, it is more than just a real-time operating system (RTOS): mulib includes modules for efficient "zero copy" manipulation of strings, support for single and double linked lists and queues, comprehensive array operations and more.

+In short, mulib gives you the tools you need to make it easier for you to write complex, reliable applications for resource-constrained applications.

+The tenets that have guided the design and development of mulib include:
+* **designed for embedded systems**: mulib's modules are written to be small and efficient with minimal dependencies on external libraries.
+* **no malloc, ever**: mulib never calls `malloc` or `free`.
+When a mulib module requires a data structure, the user provides it.
+This gives you the choice of static allocation for deterministic behaviour, or dynamic allocation for convenience.
+* **small, fast and dangerous**: mulib does minimal validation of its arguments.
+Instead, it assumes you know what you're doing, which gives you the option of assuming they are correct (for small code footprint and efficiency), or validating them yourself (for safety).
+* **deferred execution**: mulib's multi-tasking system makes heavy use of the `mu_task` module, which encapsulates a function and a context.
+A mu_task can be scheduled to run at some future time, or can be passed as an "on_completion" argument to another task.
+* **single threaded**: mulib's multi-tasking system is at its heart a single threaded architecture.
+This means that if you call an outside library, you don't need to worry about reentrancy.
+If you need to assure exclusive access to a resource, the `mu_access_mgr` module provides that.
+* **minimal RAM usage**: One benefit of mulib's single threaded design is that there is only one execution stack.
+This means that you don't have to decide how much stack to allocate to each task and thus you avoid fragmenting RAM.
+* **efficient interrupt handling**: mulib's `mu_sched` module lets you safely schedule any `mu_task` from interrupt level.
+This makes it easy to write interrupt handlers that interact with foreground-level tasks.
+* **pure C, highly portable**: mulib is written in 100% ANSI Standard C with no assembly code.
+And for applications that use `mu_task` and `mu_sched`, the only platform-specific requirement is a representation of time (`mu_time`) and a real-time clock (`mu_rtc`).
+* **documentation, testing, examples**: mulib includes comprehensive unit testing, and (increasingly) complete documentation and code examples.
+* **free to use, always**: The entire corpus of mulib is covered under the permissive MIT .
+The `mu_task` and `mu_sched` modules only require a

 ## Details